Delayed Hopf bifurcation and control of a ferrofluid interface via a time-dependent magnetic field: Introduction

 Ferrofluids' interfacial dynamics are also widely studied from the fundamental point of view.
-One canonical system is a two-dimensional free surface flow confined to a Hele-Shaw cell, which provides a fertile ground for exploring nonlinear physics \cite{BKLST86}.
+One canonical system is a two-dimensional free surface flow confined to a Hele-Shaw cell (\textit{i.e.}, the small gap between two large, rigid plates \cite{HS98}), which provides a fertile ground for exploring nonlinear physics \cite{BKLST86}.
 In this context, driven ferrofluids exhibit \emph{pattern formation}.
 One remarkable type of pattern is the so-called labyrinthine instability \cite{RZS83,LGJ92}, caused by imposing a uniform magnetic field perpendicular to a horizontal Hele-Shaw cell.
 Another pattern-forming phenomenon studied analytically \cite{OML08,LM16} is a ferrofluid droplet in a Hele-Shaw cell subject to a radial magnetic field.
 The droplet interface experiences linear instability and evolves into a stationary starfish-like pattern.
 Statics and dynamics of a ferrofluid droplet in both rotating \cite{LMO10} and motionless \cite{DM15} Hele-Shaw cells subjected to an azimuthal magnetic field have been studied using weakly nonlinear analysis.
-Next, Jackson and Miranda~\cite{JM07} introduced a model ``crossed'' magnetic field (with a combination of perpendicular and azimuthal components) to influence the interfacial mode selection.
-Recently, one such magnetic field setup was investigated in \cite{YC21}, showing that the crossed field (with a combination of \emph{radial} and azimuthal components) leads to the ferrofluid droplet achieving a stable profile shape that further rotates with a predictable angular velocity.
-This configuration was further studied in the context of the unstable evolution of the droplet \cite{OCAM21}, modified for a ferrofluid annulus (instead of a droplet) \cite{LAM22,CM22}, and also considered in the context of wave propagation under a thin-film long-wave equation \cite{YC21_rspa}.
+Next, to influence the interfacial mode selection, Jackson and Miranda~\cite{JM07} introduced a model ``crossed'' magnetic field, which has both perpendicular and tangential components along a free ferrofluid interface.
+Recently, we investigated one such magnetic field setup, showing that the crossed field (with a combination of radial and azimuthal components) leads to the ferrofluid droplet achieving a stable profile shape that further rotates with a predictable angular velocity \cite{YC21}.
+This configuration was further studied in the context of the unstable evolution of the droplet \cite{OCAM21}, modified for a ferrofluid annulus \cite{LAM22,CM22}, and also considered in the context of wave propagation under a thin-film long-wave equation \cite{YC21_rspa}.
 Despite previous work identifying the steady and periodic interfacial waves on a ferrofluid droplet under a combined radial and azimuthal magnetic field, this model problem has not been thoroughly investigated from a dynamical systems perspective.